ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_additional_cmap.rst

 Additional cmap
 ================

+I created a class called `CommunityPalette` for accessing those pretty color palettes that are widely seen in oceanography but not directly available in Python.
+This can be from Ocean Data View (ODV), NCL, Ferret, etc.

-This example shows the available color palettes in the `cgeniepy` package
+In this example, I will show these available color palettes in the `CommunityPalette` class.

-Many are not directly available in Python but has been used widely such as ODV's palette.
+But the majority of them is from Ferret (Thank the Ferret community for making this open sourced), which can be found in https://ferret.pmel.noaa.gov/Ferret/faq/ferret-color-palettes

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-43
+GENERATED FROM PYTHON SOURCE LINES 13-45